 Antrim Causeway Coastal Route – 5 Days

-Taking you on a journey through a landscape that is breathtakingly beautiful, and along one of the most dramatic coastlines in Europe.
+This 5-day self-guided walking tour of the Antrim Causeway Coast in Northern Ireland takes you on a journey through a landscape that is breathtakingly beautiful and along one of the most dramatic coastlines in Europe.

 |BOOKING||BOOK THIS TOUR|

-- Your walking tour of the Causeway Coast begins in the small rural seaside town of Ballycastle; situated on the most north-easterly tip of County Antrim in Northern Ireland.
-Your best airport to come into is Belfast of Dublin, we will supply you with all the travel details required to get to Ballycastle.
+Your walking tour of the Causeway Coast begins in the small rural seaside town of Ballycastle, situated on the most north-easterly tip of County Antrim in Northern Ireland.
+Belfast or Dublin airports are the most convenient starting points for this self-guided walking tour of Antrim's Causeway Coast.
+We will supply you with all the travel details required to get to Ballycastle.

-- Like we said in our introductory this is probably one of the best coastal walks in Europe; if not in the world.
-The day offers you an awe-inspiring array or scenery; flora and fauna; a combination of which you will find hard to beat in a days walk; anywhere.
-The trail from Ballintoy passes along the golden sandy beach of White Park Bay; past the ruins of Dunseverick Castles and along a cliff top path that takes you around by Benbane Head to the World Heritage Site and Nature Reserve of the Giants Causeway.
-Check out the website on the Causeway http://www.giantscausewayofficialguide.com/geology.htm# When you are finished exploring this amazing place your trail continues along Bushfoot Strand to the pictures town of Portballintra for your overnight stay.
-Distance: 17.6 km/11 miles, Ascent: 100 m/300 ft Approximate walking time: 5 hrs
+Like we said in our introduction, this is probably one of the best coastal walks in Europe, if not in the world!
+The day offers you a unique and awe-inspiring array of scenery, flora and fauna.
+The trail from Ballintoy passes along the golden sandy beach of White Park Bay, past the ruins of Dunseverick Castle and along a cliff-top path that takes you around by Benbane Head to the World Heritage Site and Nature Reserve of the Giants Causeway.

-- Your final days walking tour of Antrim takes you along the coastal road to Portrush; overlooking Binbane Cove; Dunluce Castle; The Burnfoot and The White Rocks; before making the short descent down to Curran Strand.
+Your final days walking tour of Antrim takes you along the coastal road to Portrush, overlooking Binbane Cove, Dunluce Castle, The Burnfoot and The White Rocks, before making the short descent down to Curran Strand.
 From here you have some charming views over a series of small islands that lie a short distance north of the strand.
-The two biggest being The Skerries; Big Skerries and Little Skerries.
-Then it’s into the town of Portrush and a chance to do a little exploring and maybe some shopping before starting the final leg of your gurney into Portstewart.
-This is a beautiful section of the trail and a perfect finish to what hopefully will have being a perfect week.
-Distance: 19 km/12 miles, Ascent: 80 m/240 ft Approximate walking time: 5,5 hrs
+The two biggest being the Big Skerries and Little Skerries.
+Then it’s into the town of Portrush with a chance to do a little exploring and shopping before starting the final leg of your journey into Portstewart.
+This is a beautiful section of the trail and a perfect finish to what hopefully will have been an exciting week of exploring the Antrim Causeway Coast.

 - 4 nights bed and breakfast